Hindu atheism: Historical development

-Arguments against existence of God in Hindu philosophy
+Arguments against existence of a god in Hindu philosophy

-Mimamsas argued that there was no need to postulate a maker for the world, just as there was no need for an author to compose the Vedas or a God to validate the rituals.
-They further thought that the Gods named in the Vedas had no physical existence apart from the mantras that speak their names.
-In this regard, the power of the mantras was what was seen as the power of Gods.
-Mimamsas reasoned that an incorporeal God could not author the Vedas, for he would not have the organs of speech to utter words.
-An embodied God could not author the Vedas either because such a God would be subject to the natural limitations of sensory knowledge and therefore, would not be able to produce supernatural revelations like the Vedas.
+Mimamsas argued that there was no need to postulate a maker for the world, just as there was no need for an author to compose the Vedas or a god to validate the rituals.
+They further thought that the gods named in the Vedas had no physical existence apart from the mantras that speak their names.
+In this regard, the power of the mantras was what was seen as the power of gods.
+Mimamsas reasoned that an incorporeal god could not author the Vedas, for he would not have the organs of speech to utter words.
+An embodied god could not author the Vedas either because such a god would be subject to the natural limitations of sensory knowledge and therefore, would not be able to produce supernatural revelations like the Vedas.

-Samkhya gave the following arguments against the idea of an eternal, self-caused, creator God:
+Samkhya gave the following arguments against the idea of an eternal, self-caused, creator god: